 Violence between co-workers is also known as lateral or horizontal violence.
 It can include everything from bullying and intimidation to emotional abuse and homicide.

-The violence that comes about as the result of personal relationships can happen in all healthcare settings.
+The violence that comes about as a result of personal relationships can happen in all healthcare settings.
 An example of this type of violence would be a husband following his nurse wife to work and attacking her on the hospital premises.

 Causes of Workplace Violence in Healthcare